-How can we apply that to our Scrum teams?
+When it comes to what Scrum is and how a Scrum team is organized, how can we apply this?
 First, it is important that all necessary skills are on the team to be independent.
 Then, we want every expertise twice, for example, two persons with highly developed database skills.
 We want also T-shaped people that can work on other parts as well (not only their expertise).

 Related: How Scrum & Scrum Teams Work